The weight distribution of irreducible cyclic codes associated with decomposable generalized Paley graphs

 Thus, we will show that $\G(k,q^b)$ is connected by showing that it is a Hamming graph.
-For integers $d,q$, a \textit{Hamming graph} $H(d,q)$ is any graph with vertex set all the $d$-tuples with entries from a set $V$ of size $q$, and two $d$-tuples form an edge if and only if they differ in exactly one coordinate.
+For integers $d,q$ with $d>1$ and $q>1$, recall that a Hamming graph $H(d,q)$ is any graph with vertex set all the $d$-tuples with entries from a set $V$ of size $q$, and two $d$-tuples form an edge if and only if they differ in exactly one coordinate.

 In \cite{LP}, Lim and Praeger characterized all the GP-graphs which are Hamming graphs.
 They proved that $\G(\frac{p^m-1}{n},p^m)$ is Hamming if and only if $n=b(p^{\frac mb}-1)$ for some divisor $b>1$ of $m$.
-Clearly, $n$ satisfy this last condition and then $\G(k,q^b)$ is a Hamming graph, which is connected by definition.
+Clearly, $n$ satisfies this last condition and then $\G(k,q^b)$ is a Hamming graph, which is connected by definition.
 This implies that $n$ is a primitive divisor of $q^b-1$.